CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 ```bash
 PYCHARM_IDE_AT=/home/${USR}/.pycharm-server/dist/e632f2156c14a_pycharm-professional-2024.1.4
 ```
+Your interpreter configurations will not be stored in this first time installation, but it will be in the next ones.
+Stop the container and start it again to have the IDE mounted in the container.

-Then in the next times, the IDE will start at the container start and you will find it in your JetBrains Gateway list of projects.
+The next time you start the development container, the IDE will start at the container start and you will find it in your JetBrains Gateway list of projects.

 #### Jupyter Lab